PauOlmos/Minigame/README.md

 ## Key Features
 - The van moves sideways
-- Try and avoid obstacles
+- Try to avoid obstacles
 - Get as far as you can

 ## Controls